Comfy-Org/ComfyUI_frontend/README.md

 # ComfyUI_frontend

 Front end of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) modernized.
+This repo is fully compatible with existing extension system.

 ## The grand migration to TypeScript